5 Effective Ways To Plan Quarterly Goals

 Quality of quantity right!?

 - Visualize: Visualize where you see yourself in the next 3- 6 months.
 Mentally create an image or scenario in your mind of all of your desired goals already being accomplished.
-Whatever you are thinking, visualizing or dreaming about is the determining factor of what you see yourself having, wanting or doing, so that can help you also figure out what goals you desire to want to be accomplished.
+Whatever you are thinking, visualizing or dreaming about is the determining factor of what you see yourself having, wanting or doing.
+That can help you also figure out what goals you desire to want to be accomplished.

 - When I say visualize where you see yourself in the next 3-6 months is, because I think in the beginning or mid of your quarterly goals you should have in the back of your mind what your next quarterly goals will be and start planning for that.
 Ex: If I accomplish XYZ this quarter then next quarter I will be in XYZ position.